zaimabdullah/laravel-social-media-website/NOTE_ME.md

 36. Implement Photos Tab

+- Display data under tab 'Photos' inside Profile/View & Group/View.

 #### Make Git Commit
 Commit all updated files into git with comment "On main timeline only show posts that are relevant to the current user".

+- Display photos ONLY attachment under tab 'Photos' in Profile/View Get the data $photos with query & pass it to 'Profile/View' in func index() 'ProfileController'.
+Copy code of PostAttachments for rendering the attachments from 'PostItem' & paste it under tab 'Photos' in 'Profile/View'.
+Declare the props.photos & make use of props photos by passing it to PostAttachments to display the photos inside 'Profile/View'.
+Copy func openAttachmentPreviewModal() from 'Post/View' & paste to 'Profile/View', make use of it at @attachmentClick of PostAttachment.
+### Photos is rendered under tab 'Photos' profile/view

+- Make new component for rendering photos under tab 'Photos' Profile/View Create file 'TabPhotos.vue' inside folder '/Profile'.
+Copy+paste code from PostAttachment into 'TabPhotos' & edit the code as needed.
+Cut use of PostAttachment + its functionality & ref() from 'Profile/View' & paste into 'TabPhotos' & the func is rename into 'openPhoto'.
+Make use of TabPhotos at the tab 'Photos' inside 'Profile/View'.
+### Photos is rendered under tab 'Photos' profile/view

+- Make photo modal & preview work properly
+Copy+paste code AttachmentPreviewModal from PostList into 'TabPhotos'.
+Update the code accordingly.
+### Photo modal & preview works

+- Make the same things to Group tab 'Photos'
+Copy code of $photos from ProfileController & paste into func profile() 'GroupController' + modify as needed.
+Pass the $photos data to 'Group/View' by adding it at Inertia::render inside func profile() 'GroupController'.

+- Make use of photos data inside Group/View
+Declare photos props.
+Call TabPhotos with passing photos props as value needed under tab 'Photos' inside 'Group/View'.
+### Photo is rendered & photo modal preview also works

+### translate the php query into sql query, add dd($photos->toSql()) in controller below the php query we write as example, will provide the sql query for that $photos.
+Exm: in GroupController profile() under $photos

+- Update the $photos query in func profile() inside 'GroupController' & func index() 'ProfileController'.

+37. Generate Post Content with Chat GPT API

+- use openAI API & implement generate post content with the help of AI
+- can just provide a prompt, hit the AI btn & it will render & generate the post content for us

+#### Make Git Commit
+Commit all updated files into git with comment "Display photos in Group profile page and in user profile page".